lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="operator_div_eq"></a>Operator / =

-Dividiert jedes Element im Objekt "Block" mit der angegebenen Zahl.
+Dividiert jedes Element im Objekt "Block" durch die angegebene Anzahl an.

 ### <a name="syntax"></a>Syntax